The University of Illinois at Urbana-Champaign is committed to providing access to quality education for high-achieving students from all backgrounds.

 Illinois Promise began in Fall 2005 to ensure the affordability of higher education for students from the lowest income levels.
 Illinois Promise assures eligible recipients sufficient grant and scholarship funds in combination with a minimal employment expectation to cover their estimated cost of tuition and fees, room and board, and books and supplies.
 Illinois Promise doesn’t provide funding for summer classes.

-Illinois Promise students must meet all of the following criteria:
+Students must meet all of the following criteria to be considered for Illinois Promise.

 - You and your parent(s) must be Illinois residents.